 Users might experience this by their Internet speed slowing down for specific websites or at certain times.
 For you as a user it usually means that you won’t be able to stream videos or download content as fast as you normally could.

 In this situation, VPN comes as a true lifesaver – by routing your Internet traffic through a virtual private network, you can bypass the speed limitations imposed by your ISP.

-Note: There is myth that using a VPN can increase your Internet speed.
+Note: There have been instances of information floating around that claim using a VPN can increase your Internet speed.
 This is not true and you should not subscribe to a VPN service if that is what you're hoping for!